George I of Great Britain: Later years

 As requested by Walpole, George revived the Order of the Bath in 1725, which enabled Walpole to reward or gain political supporters by offering them the honour.
 Walpole became extremely powerful and was largely able to appoint ministers of his own choosing.
 Unlike his predecessor, Queen Anne, George rarely attended meetings of the cabinet; most of his communications were in private, and he only exercised substantial influence with respect to British foreign policy.
 With the aid of Lord Townshend, he arranged for the ratification by Great Britain, France and Prussia of the Treaty of Hanover, which was designed to counterbalance the Austro-Spanish Treaty of Vienna and protect British trade.

 George, although increasingly reliant on Walpole, could still have replaced his ministers at will.
 Walpole was actually afraid of being removed from office towards the end of George I's reign, but such fears were put to an end when George died during his sixth trip to his native Hanover since his accession as king.
-He suffered a stroke on the road between Delden and Nordhorn on 9 June 1727, and was taken by carriage to the palace of his younger brother, Ernest Augustus, Prince-Bishop of Osnabrück, where he died in the early hours before dawn on 11 June 1727.
+He suffered a stroke on the road between Delden and Nordhorn on 9 June 1727, and was taken by carriage about 55 miles to the east, to the palace of his younger brother, Ernest Augustus, Prince-Bishop of Osnabrück, where he died two days after arrival in the early hours before dawn on 11 June 1727.
 George I was buried in the chapel of Leine Palace in Hanover, but his remains were moved to the chapel at Herrenhausen Gardens after World War II.
-Leine Palace had burnt out entirely after British aerial bombings and the King's remains, along with his parents', were moved to the 19th-century mausoleum of King Ernest Augustus in the Berggarten.
+Leine Palace was entirely burnt out as a result of Allied air raids and the King's remains, along with his parents', were moved to the 19th-century mausoleum of King Ernest Augustus in the Berggarten.

 George was succeeded by his son, George Augustus, who took the throne as George II.
 It was widely assumed, even by Walpole for a time, that George II planned to remove Walpole from office but was dissuaded from doing so by his wife, Caroline of Ansbach.
 However, Walpole commanded a substantial majority in Parliament and George II had little choice but to retain him or risk ministerial instability.

-Legacy

-George was ridiculed by his British subjects; some of his contemporaries, such as Lady Mary Wortley Montagu, thought him unintelligent on the grounds that he was wooden in public.
-Though he was unpopular in Great Britain due to his supposed inability to speak English, such an inability may not have existed later in his reign as documents from that time show that he understood, spoke and wrote English.
-He certainly spoke fluent German and French, good Latin, and some Italian and Dutch.
-His treatment of his wife, Sophia Dorothea, became something of a scandal.
-His Lutheran faith, his overseeing both the Lutheran churches in Hanover and the Church of England, and the presence of Lutheran preachers in his court caused some consternation among his Anglican subjects.